 Want to know how good a restaurant is?
 Check out the fried foods.
-If the only flavor a customer tastes from a dish is "fried"-and every bite from the fryer tastes the same, whether it's a french fry or an asparagus stalk-then the restaurant probably needs to upgrade its frying habits.
-This means paying special attention to two things: What oil to use, and how well it's maintained.
+If the only flavour a customer tastes from a dish is "fried"-and every bite coming out of the fryer tastes the same, whether it's a french fry or an asparagus stalk-then the restaurant probably needs to upgrade its frying habits.
+This means paying special attention to two things: What oil to use, and how it's maintained.